In this example you will see how to wire map collections. For this purpose we can use the <map>

 attribute.

-To run it create the following program:
+To run it creates the following program:

-package org.kodejava.example.spring.collection;
+package org.kodejava.spring.core;

 import org.springframework.context.support.ClassPathXmlApplicationContext;